yeady88/wats3010-skills-1/8-font-text/README.md

 ## Solution

-Browser was downsized to capture the who page.
+Browser was downsized to capture the whole page.
 Actual dimension will vary.

 ![Fonts Solution](images/text-fonts.png)